 Category Description Area 1 Bush Remnant Area 2 Grazing Land Area 3 Eastern Hills Forestry Block Allowed These activities do not require the use of services or facilities other than those provided to all casual park users and are not undertaken for financial gain.
 Walking, picnics, swimming Walking, tramping, running, picnics, swimming, horse riding, mountain biking Walking, tramping, running, , horse riding, mountain biking Managed These activities generally require a specific location, which may involve the exclusive use or occupation of an area or resource, and/or could adversely affect natural and cultural values or safety.
 An application may be required, please refer to the Ranger Collection of natural materials Collection of natural materials, camping, fires, hang-gliding.
 Collection of natural materials, hang-gliding.
-Restricted Applications need to be made to Greater Wellington, and will be considered on a case by case basis in accordance with the factors outlined under the network plan policy for "Assessing Effects of Activities and Uses".
+Restricted Applications need to be made to the Regional Council, and will be considered on a case by case basis in accordance with the factors outlined under the network plan policy for "Assessing Effects of Activities and Uses".
 Any activity that is not 'allowed', 'managed' or 'prohibited' - including non-commercial & commercial concessions (events, filming, tourism operations), occasional motorised access across areas 2 and 3. (see network plan for further information) Prohibited Activities that have long-term adverse effects on the environment, or would detract from the enjoyment of other forest users.
-Recreational hunting, camping, motorised recreation, dog walking Recreational hunting, motorised recreation, dog walking Recreational hunting, camping, motorised recreation, dog walking Prohibited Wind turbines.
-Wind turbines.
-Wind turbines.
+Recreational hunting, camping, motorised recreation, dog walking Construction of wind turbines wind turbine blade flyover and wind farm access road.
+Recreational hunting, motorised recreation, dog walking Construction of wind turbines wind turbine blade flyover and wind farm access road Recreational hunting, camping, motorised recreation, dog walking Construction of wind turbines wind turbine blade flyover and wind farm access road.